-You are cordially invited to attend the 2018 annual meeting of stockholders of Bellerophon Therapeutics, Inc. to be held at 10:00 a.m.
-EST on Thursday, May 24, 2018 at 184 Liberty Corner Road, Suite 302, Warren, NJ 07059.
+You are cordially invited to attend the 2019 annual meeting of stockholders of Bellerophon Therapeutics, Inc. to be held at 10:00 a.m.
+EST on Tuesday, May 14, 2019 at our principal executive offices located at 184 Liberty Corner Road, Suite 302, Warren, NJ 07059.

-Details regarding the meeting, the business to be conducted at the meeting, and information about Bellerophon Therapeutics, Inc. that you should consider when you vote your shares are described in this proxy statement.
+Details regarding the annual meeting, the business to be conducted at the annual meeting, and information about Bellerophon Therapeutics, Inc. that you should consider when you vote your shares are described in this proxy statement.

-At the annual meeting, four (4) persons will be elected to our Board of Directors.
+At the annual meeting, two (2) persons will be elected to our Board of Directors.
 In addition, we will ask stockholders to consider the following proposals:

 - i.
-To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; and - ii.
-To approve a proposed amendment to our Restated Certificate of Incorporation to increase the number of authorized shares of our common stock to 200.000.000 shares.
+To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019; and - ii.
+To approve a proposed amendment to the 2015 Equity Incentive Plan, or the 2015 Plan, to increase the aggregate number of authorized shares of common stock, par value \$0.01 per share reserved for issuance under the 2015 plan from 5,000,000 to 12,500,000.

 Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to the majority of our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On April 13, 2018, we will begin sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2018 annual meeting of stockholders and our 2017 annual report to stockholders.
+On or about April 4, 2019, we will begin sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2019 annual meeting of stockholders and our 2018 annual report to stockholders.
 The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.

 We hope you will be able to attend the annual meeting.
 Whether you plan to attend the annual meeting or not, it is important that you cast your vote either in person or by proxy.
 You may vote over the Internet as well as by telephone or by mail.
 When you have finished reading the proxy statement, you are urged to vote in accordance with the instructions set forth in this proxy statement.
-We encourage you to vote by proxy so that your shares will be represented and voted at the meeting, whether or not you can attend.
+We encourage you to vote by proxy so that your shares will be represented and voted at the annual meeting, whether or not you can attend.